jeffplourde/openice/_devdocs/resources.md

 layout: docs
 title: Developer Tools and Resources
 title-sm: Tools and Resources
 description: In the lab, we use a variety of external tools in our research and development of OpenICE.
-This page lists some stuff we probably would hate to live without.
+This page lists tools and resources we  would hate to live without.
 ---

+{{ page.description }}

 Tools
 ================